Food labelling and the law

-Food labelling is strictly governed by European law.
-Food manufacturers and retailers are legally obliged to put certain information on food labels.
-Here’s a list of what must be on a label.
+What’s required to be on a food label is strictly governed by European law.
+Food manufacturers and retailers are legally obliged to put the following information on food labels.

 - A list of ingredients, starting with the one there's most of.

 - The weight or volume of the product.